ShortTimeNoSee/True-South-Discord-Twemoji/README.md

 4. Scroll down to "Themes" in the "VENCORD" section of the settings sidebar.
 5. Copy and paste this link into the textbox below the "THEMES" header: `https://raw.githubusercontent.com/ShortTimeNoSee/True-South-Discord-Twemoji/main/flag_aq.css`.
 6. Do not use the "esc" key to exit settings unless you have clicked outside of the text box first.

+### BetterDiscord
+1. Download and install [BetterDiscord](https://betterdiscord.app/).
+Run Discord.
+2. Click the settings cog "⚙️" beside your username at the bottom left.
+3. Scroll down to "Custom CSS" in the "BETTERDISCORD" section of the settings sidebar.
+4. Copy and paste [this CSS](https://raw.githubusercontent.com/ShortTimeNoSee/True-South-Discord-Twemoji/main/flag_aq.css) into the editor.
+5. Click save "💾".

+### Vencord
+1. Download and install [Vencord](https://github.com/Vendicated/Vencord).
+Run Discord.
+2. Click the settings cog "⚙️" beside your username at the bottom left.
+3. Scroll down to "Themes" in the "VENCORD" section of the settings sidebar.
+4. Copy and paste this link into the textbox below the "THEMES" header: `https://raw.githubusercontent.com/ShortTimeNoSee/True-South-Discord-Twemoji/main/flag_aq.css`.
+5. Do not use the "esc" key to exit settings unless you have clicked outside of the text box first.